verbb/formie/docs/developers/javascript-api.md

 Consult the [JS Class](https://github.com/verbb/formie/blob/craft-3/src/web/assets/frontend/src/js/formie-form-theme.js) for more on what you have access to.

 ### Additional JS
 For some forms, they might contain additional fields, like a Repeater, or a captcha like reCAPTCHA.
 These have critical JavaScript associated with them in order for them to function.
-Rather than bundle this JS into the `formie.js` code for every form, they a lazy-loaded only if the form contains this module.
+Rather than bundle this JS into the `formie.js` code for every form, they are lazy-loaded only if the form contains this module.
 This can be seen in the `registeredJs` property in the Form Config.

 For this example, you would see an initial network request to fetch `formie.js`.
 Once loaded, it will load `repeater.js` and `recaptcha-v3.js` (also via `defer`) to initialise these extra items in your form.